Why do we need this research?

 About 5% of women have hypertension – or high blood pressure – during pregnancy, which can lead to problems for both mother and baby.
 Mothers are at risk of stroke and damage to their kidneys, while their babies may be born early or underweight.
 In some cases, this can lead to stillbirth.

-If we can identify the women that are at high risk of complications linked to hypertension, this would help us to ensure they receive the right level of care.
+If we can identify the women with hypertension that are at high risk of complications, this would help us to ensure they receive the right level of care.
 On the other hand, if we can find out which babies will remain well, we will be able to normalise their care as much as possible with the aim of avoiding early delivery.

 What happened in this project?